 Blessed with a bewitchingly beautiful coastline, Calabria’s stunning scenery will set your heart racing.
 Italy’s ‘toe’ is bordered by the Tyrrhenian Sea to the west and the Ionian Sea to the east.

-While most of Calabria’s culture and city life revolves around the sea, the region is actually home to three majestic mountain ranges, and its center is made up a vast, forest-filled mountain plateau.
+While most of the culture and city life in Calabria revolves around the sea, the region is actually home to three majestic mountain ranges, and its center is made up a vast, forest-filled mountain plateau.

 With a laidback way of life that goes back centuries if not millennia, Calabria makes for a relaxing holiday destination.
 While traveling around the region, you’re sure to come across lots of interesting Greek archaeological sites, Byzantine churches, and charming little towns and villages.